Cpetak/urchin_adaptation/Step3.md

 <img src="https://github.com/Cpetak/urchin_adaptation/blob/main/images/FCT/p_hist_2pop_default.jpg" width="400" />

 note the excess of p-values near 1, indicating poor fit of the left tail.
+Unfortunately, this is a fault of OutFlank, "OutFLANK will not fit the left tail of the FST distribution well".

 7 pops: